davidfit-cisco/BAT_RAT/README.md

 ```

 ### Restarting The Server
 To kill a process run `kill -9 [pid]`.
-Kill any processes present and the follow the steps above for running the server.
+Kill any IP[v4,v6] processes present shown from `lsof -i` and the follow the steps above for running the server.

 ### Viewing Logs
 To view server logs in realtime from the server run `tail -f logs/log.txt` from within the `~/Documents/BAT_RAT` directory.
 The logs are